-I've sort of fell into the routine of going with alphabetical order, I'm a bit like that, I need a pattern to follow, when there is to much choice, and at least this way I don't feel overwhelmed by the amount of amazing foods I'd like to blog about.
-That said if I get to a week and there isn't a Country that I fancy the food then I'll skip it.
-So this week, is Cyprus, I had a few friends coming for dinner last night and my friend Maria is a veggie so this seemed the perfect night to make this Cypriot feast (my lot don't think dinner's a dinner without the obligatory meat dish).
-Everyone enjoyed all the dishes, and as usual I had a little look on the internet a look through my books and decided what i'd like to make and then had a play to get what I thought would be great flavour and textures.
+I've sort of fell into the routine of going with alphabetical order.
+I'm a bit like that, I need a pattern to follow, when there is too much choice and at least this way I don't feel overwhelmed by the amount of amazing foods that I'd like to blog about.
+That said if I get to a week and there isn't a Country where I fancy the food, then I'll skip it.
+So this week is Cyprus.
+I had a few friends coming for dinner last night and my friend Maria is a veggie so this seemed the perfect night to make this Cypriot feast (my lot don't think dinner's a dinner without the obligatory meat dish).
+Everyone enjoyed all the dishes and as usual I had a little look on the internet plus a look through my books and decided what i'd like to make.
+Then I had a play to get what I thought would be great flavour and textures.

 1 Pkt of puff pastry (I had the ready rolled stuff)

 Juice of a lemon

 A handful of basil leaves

 In a saute pan add a glug of olive oil and gently fry the red onion, once it begins to soften grate in the garlic cloves, then pop in the spinach, once the spinach has wilted squeeze over the juice of the lemon, it will sizzle, give a good stir and then tip into a sieve to remove all the excess moisture.